starpeace-project/starpeace-project-website/README.md

 After building repository, website is compiled into static resources within the ```/dist/``` folder.
 These resources should be served as static assets from web application and can be cached if desired.

+### www.starpeace-project.com

+Repository is currently deployed to and hosted with AWS S3.
+Changes pushed to repository will activate webhook to AWS CodePipeline, triggering automatic rebuild and deployment of website resources.

 ## License

 All media content (images, sounds) of starpeace-project-website is licensed under the [Creative Commons Attribution NonCommercial ShareAlike 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0), all non-media content is licensed under the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0), and the underlying source code used to format and display that content is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).